adamcharnock/django-hordak/README.rst

 **Double entry book keeping in Django.**

-The initial plan is to ensure the model layer working reliably as a matter of priority.
+The initial priority is to ensure the model layer works reliably.
 Ultimately the intention is to integrate this with swiftwind_ to provide an accounting & billing system for a communal household.
 This interface should be intuitive and suitable for non-experts.